13 interesting facts about veganism you should know!

 9. The term “Vegan” is less than 100 years old

-The term “vegan” was coined by the British animal rights activist Donald Watson in the 1940s.
+The term “vegan” was coined by British animal rights activist Donald Watson in the 1940s.
 “Vegan” describes the philosophy that animals should not be exploited and hurt for food or other purposes.

 10. A plant-based diet can easily provide complete protein!